 (Editor’s note: This is the second story in a four-part weekly series on meditation, including its benefits for pain management, mental health and overall well-being.
 The first article in the series is Do You Meditate?
-Here’s Why You Might Want To and the third is How Meditation Can Help With Grieving.)
+Here’s Why You Might Want To; the third is How Meditation Can Help With Grieving; and the fourth is Could Meditation Benefit Cognitive Function?)

 You’ve probably figured out that taking a few deep breaths in a stressful situation can calm you down.
 And you may know that practicing meditation on a regular basis helps many people cultivate serenity.
 But did you know that some studies show meditation can alleviate pain?